If you haven’t started it’s time to get started on your holiday marketing ideas! This is your 2020 Social Media Holiday Marketing Guide and More.

 If you are a product-based business it is also highly recommended that you promote gift ideas either as standalone products or in themed collections.
 Do the work for the consumer and setup a desirable purchase to make it easy for them to find just what they need for that special person.

-	If you are a local shop you may also want to consider using Location based or proximity marketing to lure shoppers into your store that are nearby.
+If you are a local shop you may also want to consider using Location-based or proximity marketing to lure shoppers into your store that is nearby.
 I recommend a Facebook or Instagram ad for this method.

 Share Some Sweetness

 Everyone’s gushes for a sweet story around the holidays.
 With people (Well we like to think most people ha!) in the giving spirit, a sweet story is just the cherry on top to get them opening their wallets.
 There are so many stories about sharing and giving out there that you can share to bring warmth, comfort, and the true spirit of the holidays.
 Or maybe make your own movement of spreading love and kindness to others.

 Hallmarks – “Heal a Lonely Heart” from 2018

 This video from Bouygues Telecom highlights how technology keeps families together throughout the holidays.